DyHealthNet/moDiNA/docs/source/tutorial.rst

 for missing data.
 Missing values must be encoded as a common numerical value.
 The resulting effect sizes and p-values quantify the strength of the relationships between variables and are used to construct a context-specific network, where variables are represented as nodes and association scores as weighted edges.
+The table below provides an overview of all implemented statistical tests.

 .. list-table::
    :header-rows: 1